 Create your very own graffiti artwork using water-based spray paints and laser cut stencils with ‘Spray Sessions at Where The Wall (various dates in July & August)

-Summer holiday classes at Cooking it! include teaching kids how to make ice-cream (1 August, 10-12.15), edible treats (2 August), Italian food (5 August), Mexican street food (8 August), chocolate factory (9 August), bread and cakes (12 August) and sushi (15 August), Indian food (23 August) and more!
+Summer holiday classes at Cooking it! include teaching kids how to make curry, baked treats, tapas, Japanese cuisine, Indian, Mexican and more!
 Check the website for more details.

 Wake the Tiger, St Philips

 Described as ‘the world’s first amazement park’, it’s hard to put into words just what exactly this place is.
-A fantastical, immersive, interactive realm (so convincing my kids were worried we might not make it back to Bristol at times!), visitors make their way through a portal to mysterious worlds.
+A fantastical, immersive, interactive realm (so convincing my kids were worried we might not make it back to Bristol), visitors make their way through a portal to the mysterious world of Meridia.

 Outdoor summer events and activities in Bristol

 Stories at the Villa, Kings Weston Estate (26, 29 July)

 Explore where Romans used to live right on Bristol’s doorstep and discover amazing mosaic floors, underfloor heating and the only Roman bath suite in Bristol.

 A family-friendly open day at Kings Weston Roman Villa with stories, activities and artefacts.